Grimtooth's Traps Too

 Grimtooth's Traps Too is a 1982 role-playing game supplement published by Flying Buffalo's Blade division.

 Contents

-Grimtooth's Traps Too is a compilation that offers 101 more traps described for use with any role-playing system.
+Grimtooth's Traps Too is a compilation that presents 101 more traps intended to be used in any role-playing game system.

 Reception

 William A. Barton reviewed Grimtooth's Traps Too in The Space Gamer No. 61.
 Barton commented that "Though a few might think the idea is stretching thin after two volumes, most GMs should find Traps Too useful for ideas to plague their players - who may want to buy it in self-defense and memorize its contents to know what to look out for.
 Either way, it's sure to enliven (endeaden?)
 RPG play."